What is it like to be caring from a distance?

 Many of the carers we spoke felt better when they felt heard.
 Distance carers are, in fact, not alone.
 These emotions are normal and they will pass.
 Just like COVID-19.

-Some of the carers we spoke to said they found strategies from Acceptance Commitment Therapy (ACT) helpful.
+Some of the carers we spoke to said they found COVID-19 strategies from Acceptance Commitment Therapy (ACT) very helpful.
 ACT aims to help people cope with strong emotions when they arise, focusing on the present and moving towards a valued direction.
-ACT released COVID-19 strategies for people who may be feeling overwhelmed.

 These can be summarised as: